 There are cases where the subject under study might not remain until the desired effect is achieved.
 This is very common in survival analysis.
-Let’s take the example if an event, i.e., death.
-There are patients who survive after the chemotherapy treatment.
+Let's take the example of an event, i.e., death.
+There are patients who survive after chemotherapy treatment.
 At times, others may leave the study out of their own volition.
 For such subjects, we cannot know what happened to them after leaving the study.
 They could experience the event or do not leave the study.

-In survival analysis, the survival function often denoted as S(t) is defined as the probability that death for our example hasn’t occurred.
-In simpler terms a subject will not die before time t.
-This function ranges from 0 to 1, and it’s a decreasing function.
+In survival analysis, the survival function often denoted as S(t) is defined as the probability that death for our example hasn't occurred.
+In simpler terms, a subject will not die before time t.
+This function ranges from 0 to 1, and it's a decreasing function.

 This function is the exact opposite of the survival function.
 It's the probability that the subject under study will die before time t.

 They are used to visualize the survival probabilities.
 They provide a graphical description of the survival function.
 The curve takes a step shape, given the discrete nature of survival data.
-On the y-axis are the survival probabilities and x-axis the total number of subjects.
+On the y-axis are the survival probabilities and on the x-axis the total number of subjects.
 The curve decreases from the left side to the right side depicting the non-decreasing nature of survival probabilities.